akka/akka/akka-docs/rst/scala/io-tcp.rst

 :class:`HighWatermarkReached` event to tell the upper stages to suspend writing and a :class:`LowWatermarkReached` when they can resume writing.
-The implementation is very similar to the NACK-based backpressure approach presented above.
+The implementation is very similar to the NACK-based backpressure approach presented above, please refer to the API docs for details on its usage.
 Above the SSL stage comes an adapter which extracts only the payload data from the TCP commands and events, i.e. it speaks :class:`ByteString` above.
 The resulting byte streams are broken into frames by a :class:`DelimiterFraming` stage which chops them up on newline characters.
 The top-most stage then converts between :class:`String` and UTF-8 encoded :class:`ByteString`.

 As a result the pipeline will accept simple :class:`String` commands, encode them using UTF-8, delimit them with newlines (which are expected to be already